Guilleag01/compression_test/README.md

 Notes: All the algorithms were run with the maximum compression mode.

 ## Results

+All the tables have the next categories:
+ - **Time:** The time the compression process took.
+Lower is better.
+ - **Compession:** The compression rate after the process.
+Higher is better.
+ - **Time normalized compression:** The compression normalized to the time obtained ny dividing the compression by the time.
+Higher is better.

 ### Non compressible data

 Test with "Non compressible data" sorted by "Time"